dynamotn/stars-collection/README.md

   **Forks**: 14 forks

-* [apecloud/kubeblocks](https://github.com/apecloud/kubeblocks): KubeBlocks is an open-source control plane software that runs and manages databases, message queues and other stateful applications on K8s.
+* [apecloud/kubeblocks](https://github.com/apecloud/kubeblocks): KubeBlocks is a Kubernetes Operator designed to manage a variety of databases and streaming systems, including MySQL, PostgreSQL, MongoDB, Redis, RabbitMQ, RocketMQ, and more, within Kubernetes environments.

-  **Latest Update**: 2025-07-29 03:22:26
+  **Latest Update**: 2025-07-30 02:06:05

   **Stars**: 2769 stars